SimonMcCallum/ludogogy/Readme.md

-# Ludogogy Website
+# Ludogogy Website (ludogogy.co.nz)

-This repository contains the source code for the Ludogogy company website, specializing in Game Development Education and AI Development/Education.
+This repository contains the source code for the Ludogogy company website (ludogogy.co.nz), specializing in Game Development Education and AI Development/Education.

 ## Table of Contents